 Uninsured motorist coverage may provide compensation after an accident

-with a driver who has no insurance.
-Underinsured coverage may provide
+with an at-fault driver who has no insurance.
+Underinsured coverage may

-compensation when the at-fault driver doesn't have enough coverage
+provide compensation when the at-fault driver doesn't have enough

-to pay all losses.
-UM and UIM coverage are available from your own insurer,
+coverage to pay all losses.
+UM and UIM coverage are available from your

-and auto insurance companies are required to offer this optional coverage.
+own insurer, and auto insurance companies are required to offer this optional

-The insurance covers policyholders and family members who live with them.
+coverage.
+The insurance covers policyholders and family members who live

 Does everyone have UM/UIM coverage?